-Where as the Norwegian word “topptur” is often used to describe the winter activity where skiers go to a snow-capped peak, in order to go skiing down again, in English that same activity is usually referred to as ski touring.
+Where as the Norwegian word “topptur” is often used to describe the winter activity where skiers climb to a snow-capped peak, in order to go skiing down again, in English that same activity is usually referred to as ski touring or backcountry skiing.
 However, the “topptur” is by no means limited to the winter season only.
-Neither is the “topptur” a protected term, and what people put into it can be just about as different as people themselves.
-The best word in english would probably be mountaineering, a word that also covers a wide variety of mountain activities.
+Neither is the “topptur” a protected term, and what people put into it can be just about as different as the people themselves.
+The best word in English would probably be mountaineering, a word that also covers a wide variety of mountain activities.

 However, one thing is certain; a mountaintop trip is a journey aimed at bringing the tourist up to the peak of a mountain.

 For some, having 300 meters of solid rock underneath their feet will qualify as a mountain peak hike, given that they are in fact at the the very top.
-Others however, requires it to be at least a thousand meters, in order for them to count it as a proper mountaintop, not just a regular hike in the mountains.
-Regardless of the altitude however, it usually lies within the term that a mountaintop trip should be of the slightly challenging kind – and the level difficulty is not necessarily affected by altitude.
+Others however, require it to be at least a thousand meters, in order for them to count it as a proper mountain top, and not just a regular hike in the mountains.
+Regardless of the altitude however, it usually lies within the term that a mountain top trip should be of the more challenging kind – and the level of difficulty is not necessarily affected by altitude.
 For instance, Norway and Northern Europe’s highest mountain, Galdhøpiggen, with its 2469 meters, is a fitting hike for both children and adults.
 There are many far lower, but still far more challenging peaks, which have to be climbed to get to the top, and therefor are best suited for highly experienced hikers and mountain climbers.

-A challenge is however what most people are looking for when embarking on a hike up a mountainside.
+A challenge is however, is to understand what most people are looking for when embarking on a hike up a mountainside.
 A mountain peak hike is therefore often a journey that requires something of one self, and so it is most often about hiking up mountains with a steep climb and distinct peaks- not mountains without significant climb, which one can simply “stroll” up on with no particular effort necessary.

-Not only will you experience a wonderful sense of mastery – you might also have to put your boundaries to the test, and experience the kind of personal growth that can only come from stepping outside the safety of your comfort zone.
-That itself is a great reward for your effort, but one is also rewarded with a most spectacular view.
+Not only will you experience a wonderful sense of accomplishment- you might also have to put your boundaries to the test, and experience the kind of personal growth that can only come from stepping outside the safety of your comfort zone.
+That itself is a great reward for your effort, but one is also rewarded with the most spectacular views.
 There is something quite unique – almost intoxicating – about standing there, on the “top of the world”, seeing it from a perspective one rarely does.

 On top of all (no pun intended!), fresh air, exercise and outdoor-activities are good for both body and soul.
 We know – it’s almost too good to be true!